Skip to main content

 When looking at the Cash Flow Details page of a Target-Map you can see that Social Security would begin at age 67 ($10,000 year over year) and that the nest egg of assets had indeed been growing through the accumulation years (pre-retirement), and continue to grow at 5% until end of life.

 (In the image below, Social Security does not pay for all of the annual desires of spending.
-We pull the difference out of the growing nest egg on the far right.)
+We pull the difference out of the growing nest egg in the EOY (End of Year) Net Capital Balance column.

 Did this answer your question?